 On April 1, 1978, Mike Bossy of the New York Islanders became the first rookie in NHL history to score 50 goals with a pair of tallies against the Washington Capitals.
 This started a streak of nine consecutive seasons with at least 50 goals.
 He had 60 or more goals in five of those seasons.
 His streak is still a record today.

-On April 01, 1981, Wayne Gretzky broke Bobby Orr’s single-season record for assists, with his 103rd and 104th of the season, in a 4-4 Edmonton Oilers’ tie against the Colorado Rockies.
+On April 1, 1981, Gretzky broke Bobby Orr’s single-season record for assists, with his 103rd and 104th of the season, in a 4-4 Edmonton Oilers tie against the Colorado Rockies.
 Gretzky finished the season with a new NHL record of 109 assists.
-He and Orr remain the only two players to have 100 assists in a season in NHL history, but Gretzky did it 12 times in his career.
+He, Orr, and Mario Lemieux remain the only three players to have 100 assists in a season in NHL history, but Gretzky did it 12 times in his career.

-Seven years later, he became the first player in NHL history to record 1,200 career assists, when he picked up three as the Los Angeles Kings beat the Vancouver Canucks 6-4.
+Seven years later, he became the first player in NHL history to record 1,200 career assists when he picked up three as the Kings beat the Vancouver Canucks 6-4.
 He finished his legendary career with 1,963 assists.
-Ron Francis is the only other player in league history to hit the 1200 plateau.
+Ron Francis is the only other player in league history to hit the 1,200-assist plateau.

 Odds & Ends

-Al MacInnis had two assists for the St. Louis Blues, on April 1, 2002, to become just the fifth defenseman in NHL history to record 1,200 career points.
+Al MacInnis had two assists for the St. Louis Blues on April 1, 2002, to become just the fifth defenseman in NHL history to record 1,200 career points.
 No other defenseman has joined the 1,200-point club since and it will be some time before another one does.
-Brent Burns is the highest-scoring active defenseman with 694 points.
+Brent Burns is the highest-scoring active defenseman with 714 points.